Commanders vs. Seahawks odds, picks, bets, predictions for 'Sunday Night Football' from proven model

 It will be a quick turnaround for the Washington Commanders (3-5) as they host the Seattle Seahawks (5-2) on 'Sunday Night Football' in NFL Week 9.
 The Commanders are coming off a brutal 28-7 loss to the Kansas City Chiefs on Monday, but will get quarterback Jayden Daniels back on the field for Week 9 as he's been removed from the injury report.
 Meanwhile, the Seahawks will be fresh coming out of a Week 8 bye, last facing the Houston Texans in a 27-19 victory.
 Terry McLaurin (quad) has been ruled out for Washington.

-Kickoff from Northwest Stadium is set for 8:20 p.m.
+Kickoff from Northwest Stadium in Landover, Md., is set for 8:20 p.m.
 ET.
-Seattle is a 3-point favorite in the latest Seahawks vs. Commanders odds, and the over/under for total points scored is 48.
+Seattle is a 3-point favorite in the latest Seahawks vs. Commanders odds, and the over/under for total points scored is 48.5.
 Before making any Commanders vs. Seahawks picks, be sure to see what the SportsLine projection model has to say.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your bet wins + 3 months of NBA League Pass: